AshBardhan/100-days-of-code/log.md

 1. Learned SVG elements are their attributes
 2. Created an image of "Peacock" in SVG at Codepen

-**Thoughts**: Tutorials by Jenkov are more comprehrensive and really helpful for intermediate level coders.
-I had fun while coding in SVG, though it was challening at the beginning.
-But coding CSS images really helped me out here as I always have the appraoch of figuring out common patterns before jumping to code.
+**Thoughts**: Tutorials by Jenkov are more comprehensive and really helpful for intermediate level coders.
+I had fun while coding in SVG, though it was challenging at the start.
+But coding CSS images really helped me out here as I always have the approach of figuring out common patterns before jumping to code.
 And besides, it took me almost 2 hours to get those curves right. :P

 **Link(s) to work**
 1. [Peacock SVG | Codepen](https://codepen.io/AshBardhan/details/bRogLR)